 Course covers TagNet RFID middleware; specifically on how to install, configure, and implement various use cases found in the supply chain.
 Topics include an understanding of the capabilities of TagNet and how various use case factors influence read rates and reliability.

-Course continues to build on the foundation completed in MFG 165.
-Focus is on creating 3D wire frame models, surface modeling, and 2D/3D solids using advanced commands, including special automatic tool path cycles, routines using post-processor translator, and graphic simulation for complex CNC machining that requires creating a simultaneous, five-axis tool path.
+Course continues to build on the foundation accomplished in MFG 165.
+The course focus is on creating three-dimensional (3D) wire frame models, surface modeling, and solids using advanced commands in the Mastercam software.
+Students will learn to create special automatic tool path cycles, routines using a post-processor translator, and to perform a graphic simulation of complex CNC machining that requires the construction of a simultaneous, five-axis tool path.

-Course offers theoretical and practical applications of electrical motors along with control circuits.
-The course starts with electrical safety overview as applied to industrial motors.
-Main content provides overview of various Direct Current (DC) and single/three phase Alternating Current (AC) motors.
-During the course students will learn about different type of motors and controls including: step motors, servo motors, and variable frequency drives (VFD).
-Hands-on assignments associated with diverse motor control applications in the industry are integrated throughout the course.
+Course delivers theoretical and practical applications of electrical motors along with control circuits and electrical safety.
+The main content covers various Direct Current (DC) and Alternating Current (AC) motors.
+Students will learn about different type of motors and controls including step motors, servo motors, and variable frequency drives (VFD).
+Lab assignments associated with diverse motor applications in the automated industry are integrated throughout the course.

-Course teaches the fundamentals of a Programmable Logic Controllers (PLC) utilizing Allen-Bradley SLC-500 based trainers.
-The course starts with overview of basic terminology, binary and hex number systems, Boolean mathematics, common discrete input and output devices, and various types of PLC controllers.
-Main content is based on programming sequences of events utilizing RSLogix 500 software to control electrical motors, pneumatic actuators, and lights.
-During the course students will learn how to address PLC Inputs and Outputs (I/O) and utilize common software instructions including latching, timers, counters, and data shifting.
-Hands-on Ladder Logic programming and testing utilizing SLC-500 based PLC trainers with multiple digital I/O is integrated throughout the course.
+Based on Allen-Bradley, the course teaches the basic concepts of Programmable Logic Controllers (PLC).
+It starts with basic terminology, common input and output devices, and an overview of various PLC controllers.
+Students will learn how to address PLC Inputs and Outputs (I/O) and program sequences of events to control electrical motors, pneumatic actuators, and lights.
+Hands-on Ladder Logic programming and troubleshooting utilizing Allen-Bradley based PLC trainers is integrated throughout the course.